kaosborn/KaosCombinatorics/README.md

 * `Combinatorics` - The target NuGet package.
 Building the Release configuration of the project contained in this folder will produce a `.nuget` file and documentation for distribution.
-This library is multitargeted to .NET Standard 1.0, .NET 4.0 and .NET 3.5.
+This library is multitargeted to .NET Standard 1.0, .NET 4.0.

 * `Examples` - Console programs for documentation.